acquia/blt/docs/CONTRIBUTING.md

 Changes should be submitted as Github Pull Requests to the project repository.
 To help with review, pull requests are expected to adhere to two main guidelines:

 1. PRs should be atomic and targeted at a single issue rather than broad-scope.
 2. PRs are expected to follow the template defined by the project in `.github/ISSUE_TEMPLATE.md`

+When submitting a pull request for a bug fix or enhancement that may apply to multiple branches, please submit only a single PR to the latest development branch for review.
+After review, a maintainer will backport the fix if appropriate.